Alternative to Qwilr

 Qwilr’s Business plan vs Better Proposals Premium plan

 At $35/user/month billed annually, Qwilr’s Business plan will cost you $420 a year.
-For that money, in addition to standard features such as eSignatures or analytics, you get to send unlimited Qwilr Pages (documents), set passwords on documents, and integrate with HubSpot.
+In addition to standard features such as eSignatures or analytics, you get to send unlimited Qwilr Pages (documents), set passwords on documents, and integrate with HubSpot.
 What you don’t get is a Salesforce integration or the ability to set your custom domain and remove Qwilr branding.

 At $29/user/month billed annually, Better Proposals’ Premium plan will cost $249 a year (annual subscription discount applies).
 Along with standard features, you’ll also get to have multiple brand settings, set a custom domain, and remove all our branding.
 On top of that, both HubSpot and Salesforce integrations, as well as our API, are included in the price.